AAbhijithA/SGElectricity-DistributionAlgorithm/README.md

 This aims to help direct the flow of the excess electricity to a grid and then redistribute it to houses which need electricity

+(refer to ipynb for better interactivity else use py file in src)

 This is a very useful approach in todays day and scenario as this approach can efficiently help us to direct the electricity and also check the electric consumption by each person who needs it and track